slarwise/palettize/README.md

 Start a local cluster, with a local image registry.
 Examples:

 - Docker Desktop: Enable kubernetes
-- k3d: `cluster create my-cluster --registry-create my-registry`
+- k3d: `k3d create my-cluster --registry-create my-registry`

 Start all services by running `tilt up`.
 Make some requests to the backend to see what happens: